 Our Amended and Restated Certificate of Incorporation currently provides that we have 22,067,252 shares of authorized Class A Common Stock.
-As of the February 18, 2013 record date, there were 6,654,332 shares of Class A Common Stock issued.

 As a condition of the merger of SICO with our company on April 22, 2009, our Certificate of Incorporation was amended to increase, solely for the purpose of completing the merger, the number of shares of authorized Class A Common Stock that we could issue from 14,000,000 to 22,067,252.
 Our Amended and Restated Certificate of Incorporation also currently provides that following the effective date of the merger, April 22, 2009, our company would cancel and not reissue the shares of Class A Common Stock held by SICO.
 After cancelling the shares of Class A Common Stock held by SICO in connection with the merger, we are only authorized to issue 14,000,000 shares of Class A Common Stock.
-The Board is proposing the decrease in the number of authorized shares of Class A Common Stock set forth in the Amended and Restated Certificate of Incorporation to clarify that the number of authorized shares of Class A Common Stock is only 14,000,000 after the merger and to eliminate the related language regarding the shares of Class A Common Stock held by SICO.
+The Board is proposing the decrease in the number of authorized shares of Class A Common Stock set forth in the Amended and Restated Certificate of Incorporation to clarify that the number of authorized shares of Class A Common Stock is only 14,000,000 after the merger.